Sebraor/Sebraor/README.md

 ---

 ### About me:
-Hi, my name is Sebastian and I'm a Data Analyst from Costa Rica.
+Hi, my name is Sebastian and I'm a Data Analyst from Costa Rica :costa_rica:.

 - Currently working as a Service Data Analyst at Qualfon.
 - Approximately 1 year of experience as a Data Analyst using Excel.